Take your project further

 Fellows will engage in a curated and supported learning experience that helps to build skills, connections and resilience as they implement their projects.

-The Fellowship is a 10-month guided skill-building experience from April 2023 to January 2024 with training, mentorship, seed grants and an opportunity to fundraise in support of a volunteer-led project.Read More
+The Fellowship is a 10-month guided skill-building experience from April 2023 to January 2024 with training, mentorship, seed grants and additional funding opportunities in support of a volunteer-led project.Read More

 Mission of the Fellowship